 Boost With Power Greens (Almost) All Day

 A number of your body’s vital processes are dependent on something called the oxidation-reduction (redox) cycle.
 Free radicals promote oxidation.
 Antioxidants promote reduction.
-When the free radicals in your system overwhelm the antioxidants, it’s called oxidative stress—and the punishment your body takes when you work out excessively can drive that oxidative stress through the roof, causing inflammation, pain, and muscle soreness.
+When the free radicals in your system overwhelm the antioxidants, it’s called oxidative stress—and the punishment your body takes when you work out excessively can drive that oxidative stress through the roof, causing inflammation, pain, and

-The obvious answer is to dial up the antioxidants, but you need to be clever about it.
-First off, limited, post-workout, oxidative stress plays an important in the recovery process; so that’s not a great time to take antioxidants.
-Also, isolated antioxidants (like vitamin C pills, for example) aren’t as effective as the antioxidant compounds in whole foods, so you’re better off eating them or using a greens powder.
+limited, post-workout, oxidative stress plays an important in the recovery process; so that’s not a great time to take antioxidants.
+Also, isolated antioxidants (like vitamin C pills, for example) aren’t as effective as the antioxidant compounds in whole foods, so you’re b

 With that in mind, I recommend sprinkling a scoop of Shakeology’s Power Greens Boost into everything your palette can handle—yogurt, smoothies, Shakeology, whatever.
 Just don’t do it leading up to or immediately following your workout, as so not to inhibit healthy oxidation.